-5. Digital Edition copies must meet requirements of the relevant print category except where varied by this section
+Digital Edition copies must meet requirements of the relevant print category except where varied by this section

 - a) Digital Edition copies can be claimed only for specified circulation categories depending on the sector.
-The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient receives the Digital Edition free: - i) You must capture their name, postal address and email address. - ii) You can only claim one Digital Edition copy per individual - iii) You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - iv) You must send an email alert to the individual informing them that the issue is available for view/download. - v) You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
-A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - vi) You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - Vii) Recipients may be contacted as part of the audit process. - d) For Corporate Subscription Digital Editions: - There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - ii) The copies are purchased by the third party employer for its employees - iii) The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
-For example: A company takes out a subscription for each of its 100 employees.
-If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - e) Gift subscriptions, where the recipient receives a subscription as a gift from a paying subscriber (up to a maximum of 12 gift subscriptions per subscriber), can be claimed as Digital Edition Single Copy Subscription Sales as follows: - i) The recipient's email address must be provided. - ii) The recipient is deemed (for ABC purposes) as having paid for the subscription. - iii) The recipient's geographical location for reporting purposes will be treated as being the same as that of the purchaser making the gift.
+The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient receives the Digital Edition free, copies may be claimed via either of the following methods: - i) Notification method - You must capture their name, postal address and email address. - You can only claim one Digital Edition copy per individual - You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - You must send an email alert to the individual informing them that the issue is available for view/download. - You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
+A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - Recipients may be contacted as part of the audit process.